aosilvester/Eat-Da-Burger-/README.md

 ## Authors

-Friend Finder was developed by Alex Silvester in 2018
+Eat-Da-Burger was developed by Alex Silvester in 2018

 You may contact Alex via email at (aosilvester@gmail.com) with any questions.